-The WHO declared in June 2017 that the certificate of vaccination against yellow fever is valid for life.
+The WHO declared in June 2016 that the certificate of vaccination against yellow fever is valid for life.
 However, it is unsure whether a single vaccination offers lifelong protection.
-That's why the treshold to offer an additional one-off booster is very low.
+That's why the threshold to offer a single additional booster is very low.
 This is an update with the Belgian national guidelines.

 For the following categories of people a yellow fever vaccination is not valid for life, but for a period of one year.
 For these persons, a single booster is recommended before their next exposure to yellow fever:

 - Pregnant persons

 - Age < 24 months (revaccination is recommended after the age of 24 months)

-- Interval of less than 28 days between the administration of the YF vaccine and another live vaccine (eg. measles)
+- Interval of less than 28 days between the administration of the yellow fever vaccine and another live vaccine (e.g. measles)

 In people with a possibly impaired immune response a booster vaccination or testing of neutralising antibodies is recommended after ten years:

 - Due to HIV (irrespective of the CD4 count, booster/testing is recommended after 10y)

-- Persons who received a vaccination against yellow fever before they had a bone marrow transplantation (revaccination is indicated, if no counter indications)
+- Persons who received a vaccination against yellow fever before they had a bone marrow transplantation (revaccination is indicated, if no contra-indications)

 In case of increased risk of exposure to yellow fever, a single booster (or testing of neutralising antibodies) is recommended after 10 years.

 - Laboratory workers handling wild type yellow fever

 Meer nieuws over